ekr/minq/README.md

 ## WARNING

-Minq is absolutely not ready for any kind of production use and should only be used for testing.
+Minq is absolutely not suitable for any kind of production use and should only be used for testing.